 +On a server, this is necessary for TLS support.

-configures the trusted roots bundle file (in PEM format) that will be used to verify peer certificates.
++Specifying caFile configures the trusted roots bundle file (in PEM format) that will be used to verify peer certificates.

-(the default) indicates that the system-configured trust bundle should be used; this is generally what you want when connecting to any publicly exposed API/server.
++ - The special value of SYSTEM (the default) indicates that the system-configured trust bundle should be used; this is generally what you want when connecting to any publicly exposed API/server.

-can be used to disable peer verification; this is only recommended to rule out certificate verification when testing connectivity.
++ - The special value of NONE can be used to disable peer verification; this is only recommended to rule out certificate verification when testing connectivity.

-can be used if connecting to a server that uses a self-signed cert, or when using a custom CA in an internal environment.
+For a client, specifying caFile can be used if connecting to a server that uses a self-signed cert, or when using a custom CA in an internal environment.

-For a server, specifying caFile
+For a server, specifying caFile implies that:

 +1.
 You require clients to present a certificate